 The biological window:

 The prefrontal cortex — the region of the brain responsible for reasoning, planning, working memory, and the regulation of impulse — undergoes its most significant period of remodeling between roughly ages 10 and 18, with continued refinement into the early twenties.
-Researchers now describe this stretch as a "second sensitive period" in brain development, comparable in importance to early childhood.
+Researchers now describe this stretch as a second window of opportunity in brain development.
 What a student practices during this window becomes structural.
 What they do not practice does not develop on its own.

 Fuhrmann, D., Knoll, L. J., & Blakemore, S-J., Adolescence as a Sensitive Period of Brain Development, Trends in Cognitive Sciences, 2015